Berberis vulgaris: benefits, dosage, contraindications

 The effects of Berberis vulgaris L. and Berberis aristata L. in metabolic syndrome patients: a systematic and meta-analysis study

 Barberry has a long traditional use in cases of dyspepsia.
-It positively impacts symptoms like abdominal pain and diarrhea due to its analgesic, antimicrobial, and anti-inflammatory properties.
+It has a positive effect on symptoms such as abdominal pain and diarrhea thanks to its analgesic, antimicrobial, and anti-inflammatory properties.
 A clinical study showed the beneficial effects of berberine on irritable bowel syndrome.

 Posologie